ruancomelli/brag-ai/docs/usage.md

 This is convenient when copying a repository URL directly from a browser.

+### From a local Git repository

-If you want to generate a brag document from a local Git repository instead of a GitHub repository, you can use the `from-local` command:
+If you want to generate a brag document from a local Git repository instead of a remote GitHub repository, you can use the `from-local` command:

 ```bash
 brag from-local /path/to/local/repo --user my-username
 ```

+This command is particularly useful when:

+- You have a private repository that you've already cloned locally
-This is useful for private repositories or repositories hosted on platforms other than GitHub, as it doesn't require a GitHub API token.
+- You're working with repositories hosted on platforms other than GitHub
-This option is also useful to avoid rate limiting when generating a brag document from a GitHub repository.
-It is also faster than using the GitHub API.
+- You want to avoid GitHub API rate limits
+- You need faster processing since it reads directly from your local filesystem

+Note that this option requires you to have the repository cloned on your machine first, as it reads the Git history directly from your local filesystem.

 ## Command Line Options